jamesbontempo/btreemap/README.md

 ### BTreeMap.forEach()

 Executes a provided function once per each key/value pair in the `BTreeMap` object in sorted order.
+If configured for non-unique keys, applies the supplied function to each individual element of a key's array of associated values.

 #### Syntax